Kwiziq community member

 So, I didn't get it: Are they both incorrect, il fait du soleil and il fait soleil, or just one of them?
 I guess, both, 'cause I think what I learned was "il y a du soleil", but I just need to make sure.
 Thanks!

-This relates to:Talking about the weather with il fait -
+This question relates to:French lesson "Talking about the weather with il fait + [adjective]"

 4 November 2018